 Q: How can I apply to become a judge?

-A: The number of Finalists who will ultimately be placed as Gold, Silver or Bronze Stevie Award winners will be determined by the number and quality of entries submitted.
+A: The number of Stevie winners will be determined by the number and quality of entries submitted.
 All entries that receive a high average score in preliminary-round judging will automatically become Finalists.
-Final judges' average scores will then determine the Gold Stevie Award winner in each category and the distribution of Silver and Bronze Stevie Awards.
+All Finalists will ultimately be Gold, Silver or Bronze Stevie Award winners.

-Q: Will Stevie Award winners be able to purchase duplicate awards?
+Q: Will winners be able to purchase duplicate awards?